jonnyhoeven/justme.dev/projects/cvti.md

 ---
 Introducing the Touch Interface designed for the Concert Hall de Doelen, offering a user-friendly and intuitive interface accessible across multiple wall-mounted touch display devices.
-This innovative system features integrated controls for managing multiple cameras, DMX-controlled mechanical hatches, and lighting programs, enhancing the overall user experience.
+This innovative system features integrated controls for managing multiple cameras, DMX-controlled mechanical hatches and lighting programs, enhancing the overall user experience.
 ---